nervosnetwork/rfcs/rfcs/0009-output-commitments/0009-output-commitments.md

 }
 ```

 `CBMTProof` is defined in RFC#0006, it is used for proving that certain outputs inner a transaction is still unspent.
-The proof in `output_proofs` is in **descending breadth order** by the node it proved for.
+The proofs in `output_proofs` are in **descending breadth order** by the node it proved for.
 The `nodes` is a list of siblings of the nodes along the path that form leaves to peaks, excluding the nodes already in the path, they are also in **descending breadth order**.
 The `left_peaks` is a list of peaks that can't be calculated directly.
 The right most peaks should be combined.
 Also, the peaks are in **descending breadth order**.

 If we want to prove the gray nodes in below figure are unspent, the `nodes` in MMRProof would be `[Node4, Node1]` and the `left_peaks` would be `[Node8]`.